bediger4000/tf-idf/README.md

 in `published`.
 You can recover from some errors this way.

+Transforming Hugo markdown to plaintext took about 2 minutes for 350 blog posts on my Dell E7470 laptop.

 I did discover some markdown issues (missing URLs in links mostly) during this process.

 ### Phase 2: generate term counts from plain text files